directus/directus/docs/extensions/creating-extensions.md

 ## Extension Folder Structure

 The folder created by the utility is in fact an npm package.
-It comes with a few pre-installed packages depending on the extension type and the language you chose.
+It comes with a few pre-installed packages depending on the extension type and the programming language you chose.
 The most important one is `@directus/extensions-sdk`.
-This package includes a CLI, which allows you to build your extension and to scaffold additional extensions, Typescript helpers, and other utilities.
+This package includes a
+CLI, which allows you to build your extension and to scaffold additional extensions, Typescript helpers, and other utilities.